microconfig/microconfig-quickstart/initial.md

 Let's imagine that this project contains multiple microservices, but we will focus on 2.
 One backend and one frontend.
 Their current configuration:

-`payment-backend config for dev environent`
+`payment-backend application config for dev`
 ```yaml
 name: payment-backend